Kong/docs.konghq.com/app/konnect/gateway-manager/configuration/vaults/how-to.md

 The following example shows you how to replace certificates used in {{site.base_gateway}}
-runtime instances with a reference.
+data plane nodes with a reference.
 You can do the same thing with any [supported fields](/gateway/latest/kong-enterprise/secrets-management/).
 This is the most basic form of secrets management.

 ## Set up a vault